U.S. says to withdraw from arms control treaty in six months

 That treaty, which also limits deployed land- and submarine-based missiles and nuclear-capable bombers, expires in February 2021, can be extended by five years if both sides agree.

-Reporting By Makini Brice, Susan Heavey, Steve Holland, Jonathan Landay, Arshad Mohammed and Lesley Wroughton; Additional Reporting by Reporting by Gabriela Baczynska in BRUSSELS and Andrey Kuzmin and Andrew Osborn in MOSCOW; Writing by Arshad Mohammed; Editing by Bill Trott
+Reporting By Makini Brice, Susan Heavey, Steve Holland, Jonathan Landay, Arshad Mohammed and Lesley Wroughton; Additional Reporting by Gabriela Baczynska in BRUSSELS, Andrey Kuzmin and Andrew Osborn in MOSCOW and Gwladys Fouche in OSLO; Writing by Arshad Mohammed; Editing by Bill Trott